Full question:

 Answer:

-The answer depends on all the facts and documents involved.
-A mortgage loan contract is separate from the ownership of the property.
-If you were named on the original loan, the transfer of a deed won’t affect your obligations on the loan.
-You may still be obligated to pay a mortgage even if you no longer own the property.
-If you are a co-borrower, co-signer, or guarantor on the mortgage, your signature may be required to modify the loan.
+The situation depends on the specific facts and documents involved.
+A mortgage loan contract is separate from property ownership.
+If you were originally named on the loan, transferring the deed does not remove your obligations on the loan.
+You may still be responsible for the mortgage even after quit claiming the property.
+If you are a co-borrower, co-signer, or guarantor on the mortgage, your signature may be necessary to modify the loan.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.